 To explore deeper into what the movie is all about is worth our while as it has been deeply overlooked as many romantic movies that are meant for women usually are.
 To pay attention to details, characters, camera shots, what is being looked at and told via tensions between women and men and why those tensions exist.
 What happens between the sexes, between women especially, what are sexes both expected to do, look and be like.
-Movie is a language as is dance as is sex, sexuality and gender.
-You have to focus on to read it and actually think what are we looking at, what happens there and why all the time.
-It is not just an entertaining show where you can relax and forget what is going on, this is told via contrasts between sleazy bars, working men and art, how women are treated in different settings and how these settings differ, how women want to be treated like and what do they desire of their lives.
-Movie is never just a movie that is meant to entertain not even those that are made for that purpose, nor is music or the dance acts that seem to be out of place.
+Movie is a language as is dance as is sex, sexuality, clothing and gender.
+You have to focus on to read it all and actually think what are we looking at, what happens there and why all the time.
+It is not just an entertaining show where you can relax and forget what is going on, this is told via contrasts between sleazy bars, working men and art, how women are treated in different settings and how these settings differ, how women want to be treated and what do they desire of their lives to be.
+Movie is never just a movie that is meant to entertain, not even those that are made for that purpose, nor is music or the dance acts that seem to be out of place.
 Point is easily missed when the romantic is what stays interesting and in the focus.

-In a bar where ambitious fit and talented dancers show their art, act for paying customers who are watching and are a bit amazed by the unexpected show.
-Contrast is also to the other bar where dancing is not the primary interest of anyone, only nude female body, that moves in a certain way.
+In a bar where ambitious fit and talented dancers show their art, act for paying customers who are watching and are a bit amazed by the unexpected shows.
+Contrast is also to the other bar where dancing is not the primary interest of anyone, only nude female bodies, that move in a certain way.
 Women are dancing for money but in a show-your-ass-kind of way, but they still want to be discovered and dream of making it.
 What are people watching and why, who gets attention?
 Watching happens for instant gratification, simplicity of getting pleasure cheap and for fun.
 A bar is a world of something else than the workplace and not a place of thought, burdening oneself.
 Customers of the bar are not the assumed ordinary art lovers, but that is the point.
 Why should people be provoked to think more than is necessary, why not give them what they want?
 To whom is art for and why is it a class issue?
-What is art and where is art, who is capable of art and why it is a special occasion?
+What is art and where is art, who is capable of art and why it is a special occasion in a special place?
 High and low seem to be repulsed by each other, classes stay separated like oil and water.
 The dance acts, art and artists, are really in the right place.
 Intention of the movie is not to depict a straightforward story in a manner of this is what happens: this is what we dream of happening to us.
 It is not a children’s story and it is not pink.
-It seems light, but is more heavy when one starts exploring.
-That is the expectations and frame women are supposed to fit in, want, act upon and are shown in the movie, that those who dare, can change the game.
-There is interesting social critique hidden there to be found.
+It seems light, but is heavier when one starts exploring.
+That are the expectations and frame women are supposed to fit in, want, act upon and are shown in the movie, that those who dare, can change the game.
+There is social critique hidden there to be found.

-After having read couple of critiques about the movie and clearly many have missed the point: When one is an art critic it is essential to see behind the image and be free of bias.
+After having read couple of critiques about the movie and clearly many have missed the point: When one is an art critic it is essential to see behind the expected, the image and be free of bias.
 What is the seen image telling us, what happens without words, what is the setting and who are the characters, what do they do.
 Do you need more clues, because explaining has to be done also in a very basic manner, obviously also for critics.
 When you are an art critic, don’t fall for the simple clichés.
-Such poor analysis destroys a lot, as does arrogance and cynicism.
-Minimising culture that is aimed at and is about women and girls is a normal practice.
+Such poor analysis destroys a lot, as does arrogance, assumptions and cynicism.
+Minimizing culture that is aimed at and is about women and girls is a normal practice.
 It is a learned reaction which comes without thinking.
 A black woman eating a banana in a scene where women talk about relationships, well sounds as cliché as anything, but it happens in couple of seconds, and is easily missed, but telling.
 To make it as you with your raw capabilities, without handouts and favours..

 How do naked girl dancing and physics meet? they just do. smashing up.